RICHARD TUCKER Gerontology Applied Research AWARDS PROGRAM

 Richard Tucker Gerontology Applied Research Award is a competitive award specifically for Applied Gerontology Research conducted at UCF by UCF faculty, staff or graduate students under the sponsorship of UCF professors.
 This award will consider all UCF faculty supported applied research in the area of Gerontology, and includes proposed or in progress research studies.

 In September each year the program is announced by an email sent out by all Deans and Department heads.
 This memo references the LIFE at UCF web links that include specific instructions and application form which must be utilized for all submissions.
 Please contact your department administrative assistant if you have not received this email.
-The grant process includes selection of finalists that are interviewed by a special Gerontology Grants committee.
+The grant process includes selection of finalists that are interviewed by a special Gerontology Awards committee.
+This year’s program start date is October 15, 2018.
+The submission deadline is January 18, 2019.

 Each submission will be sent an email receipt.
 Submission deadline and selection notification dates are included.